Jan17392/gatsby-starter-netlify-cms/src/pages/products/index.md

     monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Perfetto for the drinker who likes to enjoy 1-2 cups per day.
       items:
         - 3 lbs of coffee per month
         - Green or roasted beans"